historic-trails/website/docs/sites/san-miguel-del-vado.md

 ### San Miguel del Vado today
 Today, NM State Route 3 follows the same route the Santa Fe Trail did during its heyday.
 The village was bypassed by construction of the national highways.
 Because San Miguel del Vado is off the beaten path, it was able to maintain its identity as a prime example of a Spanish colonial and early Mexican settlement.
 This historic district has been saved as gem of Santa Fe Trail history.

+### How to get there
+The San Miguel del Vado Historic District is 45.7 miles from Santa Fe.
+Take the I-25 North from Santa Fe for 39.2 miles, take exit 323 to NM-3 South.
+Drive 2.3 miles south.
+Find the historic church on google maps [here](https://goo.gl/maps/wLk59tChm3s).

 ### Related
 **People**
 * [William Becknell](https://www.okhistory.org/publications/enc/entry.php?entry=BE009)